N. W. Ayer & Son: Decline

 In the late 1960s, Ayer faced challenges from industry changes as smaller agencies began creating ads appealing to targeted groups of consumers.
 This method focused agency attention on single demographics and could be performed faster by smaller agencies rather than traditional larger agencies.
 Ayer's standing dropped to tenth place among major agencies in one report.
 In 1982, it called itself the 14th largest advertising agency in the U.S.

 In 1986, Ayer received positive feedback for its U.S. Army recruiting slogan, Be all that you can be.
 This campaign benefited the army's recruitment goals greatly, and also faced negative responses toward the Vietnam War and low enlistment.
-In a well-published scandal, charges were filed against the Ayer employee responsible for the Army collaboration, and Ayer was consequently suspended from making bids with any branches of government.
+In a well-published scandal, charges of bid rigging were filed against the Ayer employee responsible for the Army collaboration, and Ayer was consequently suspended from making bids with any branches of government.

 The Army account loss struck Ayer hard.
 Ayer strengthened its business by obtaining an account with the Burger King Corporation but lost the account after 18 months.
 Ayer also desperately tried to keep the AT&T Corp. account, but AT&T parted ways around the same time despite its long history with Ayer.